-By simply mixing in one additional egg yolk to the eggs that are already called for in the recipe, you are adding both moisture and fat to the batter.
+By simply mixing in one additional egg yolk (or even make it 2 egg yolks) to the eggs that are already called for in the recipe, you are adding both moisture and fat to the batter.

 One extra egg yolk gives them more structure and keeps it soft, moist, and rich.
 These will be cake-like brownies opposed to fudgy brownies.

 Does your batter need some liquid?
 Yes, of course, it does.
 Does the said liquid need to be void of any flavor?
 Sure doesn’t.
 Many box recipes call for water, but I like to use things that are a bit more exciting.